MatterMiners/cobald/docs/source/daemon/runners.rst

     @service(flavour=threading)
     class MyService(object):
-        # run of any instances is executed in a thread once the daemon starts
+        # run method of any instances is executed in a thread once the daemon starts
         def run():
             ...